Evan-Coleman/Navius/workspace_migration/README.md

 We are currently focusing on:

-1. Implementing cache metrics and telemetry
+1. Integrating migration system with PostgreSQL provider
-2. Completing error propagation enhancements
+2. Implementing comprehensive tests for DB migration
-3. Implementing the PostgreSQL provider in navius-db-postgres
+3. Completing the Redis cache documentation and examples
-4. Finalizing documentation for completed components
+4. Finalizing error propagation enhancements

 ## Performance Improvements